CatLabInteractive/catlab-drinks/docs/nfc.md

 'unknown' transactions will be created in the database, that are then merged with the known transactions once the offline bar goes online again.

-Note that offline bars MIGHT cause unpexected situations where cards that were topped up remotely don't show the new balance yet (as the bar doesn't know about the topup).
+Note that offline bars MIGHT cause unexpected situations where cards that were topped up remotely don't show the new balance yet (as the bar doesn't know about the topup).
 In those cases the client will need to go to a bar that is online in order for the topup to be applied.